-Patients of record, please contact our office and if after hours, we will provide you with the contact information for our doctor on call.
-Please call as early in the day as possible, this provides us with more opportunities to serve you.
+If you are an existing patient, please contact our office.
+It it’s after hours, we will provide you with the contact information for our doctor on call.
+Please call as early in the day as possible.
+This provides us with more opportunities to serve you.

 Nearby Atlanta Pharmacies

 - Kroger Pharmacy